- Site Analysis

 - one central heating unit can be used instead of a number of room heaters

 - energy-efficient heat sources can be used to power the central unit (for example, solar panels or heat pumps)

-- the combustion of gas, oil or solid fuel is isolated from the heated space.
+- the combustion of gas, diesel or solid fuel is isolated from the heated space.

 Drawbacks of central heating include:

 - installation costs – $8–15,000 is common for a small to medium-sized house